tjmnmk/gadget_cdrom/README.md

 * Joystick Up - previous image
 * Joystick Left - shutdown / power on

-## Customized raspbian image
+## DietPi + gadget_cdrom image
-There are customized raspbian images in the [releases section](https://github.com/tjmnmk/gadget_cdrom/), just [write it to sd-card](https://www.raspberrypi.org/documentation/installation/installing-images/), turn rpi on and wait a few minutes to get everything ready.
+There are customized DietPi images with gadget_cdrom and kernel patch for big isos in the [releases section](https://github.com/tjmnmk/gadget_cdrom/releases), just write it to sd-card (you can use rpi-imager, dd, etc.), turn rpi on and wait a few minutes to get everything ready.

 ## Installation
 ### Install dependencies